Ursamenux/mrchromebox-website/docs/fwscript.md

 *   **Set Hardware ID (HWID)**

     This script function is also just a wrapper around the `gbb_utility` application built into ChromeOS.
 It will read the GBB region from the stock firmware, set the HWID based on user input, and write it back to flash.
-The only time this function is needed is if one flashed a generic recovery image firmware (aka a shellball ROM) from a source **other than this script** instead of restoring a backup of their own device firmware.
-Shellball ROMs extracted from a recovery image (or obtained from other sites/sources) have a generic HWID embedded which ChromeOS does not recognize as valid for purposes of OS and firmware updates (among other things), so it's necessary to set a valid one.
-HWIDs aren't unique, so any valid one will do.
+The only time this function is needed is if one flashed a generic recovery image firmware (aka a shellball ROM) instead of restoring a backup of their own device firmware.
+Shellball ROMs extracted from a recovery image have a generic HWID embedded which ChromeOS does not recognize as valid for purposes of OS and firmware updates (among other things), so it's necessary to set a valid one.
+HWIDs aren't unique, so any valid one for a given do will do.

-    **Note:** If you restored your stock firmware using the option from this script, it is not necessary to set the HWID afterward.
+    **Note:** If you restored your stock firmware using the option from this script, it is not necessary (nor should you) to set the HWID afterward.

     After setting a valid HWID, simply reboot and ChromeOS updates should work normally.